materialsproject/custodian/docs/index.rst

 0.4.0
 -----
 1. Many VASP handlers are now consolidated into a single VaspErrorHandler.
-2. Many more fixes for VASP runs, including the "too few bands", "triple product" and "dentet" errors.
+2. Many more fixes for VASP runs, including the "TOO FEW BANDS", "TRIPLE PRODUCT", "DENTET" and "BRIONS" errors.
-3. VaspJob now includes an auto_npar option, which automatically optimizes the NPAR setting to be sqrt(number of cores) as per the VASP recommendation for DFT runs.
+3. VaspJob now includes the auto_npar and auto_gamma options, which automatically optimizes the NPAR setting to be sqrt(number of cores) as per the VASP recommendation for DFT runs and tries to search for a gamma-only compiled version of VASP for gamma 1x1x1 runs.

 :doc:`Older versions </changelog>`